SpikeInterface/spikeinterface/doc/modules/sortingcomponents.rst

 Currently, the following methods are implemented:

-  * **'center_of_mass'** : the fastest and more intuitive.
-This method is not accurated on the border of the probe, so for neuropixel only the 'y' axis will be well estimated.
+  * **'center_of_mass'** : the fastest and most intuitive.
+This method is not accurate on the border of the probe, so for neuropixel only the 'y' axis will be well estimated.
-    For for in vitro, with square mea, all spikes on borders will also be biased.
+    For in vitro, with a square MEA, all spikes on borders will also be biased.
   * **'monopolar_triangulation'** with optimizer='least_square'
     This method is from Julien Boussard and Erdem Varol from the Paninski lab.
     This has been presented at `NeurIPS <https://nips.cc/Conferences/2021/ScheduleMultitrack?event=26709>`_